Menü

 In the life sciences, it is relatively unusual for authors to receive a fee for writing academic papers for publication in a journal or elsewhere.
 Authors of academic books sometimes receive a share of the profits from the publishers, but only once the cost of publishing the book has been recouped.
 Any remuneration to which the author is entitled should be stipulated in the author’s contract.

 Authors also have the option of signing an agreement on the assignment and administration of rights with VG Wort, the German collecting society that manages the rights of authors and publishers.
 They can then register their academic publications with the society and receive a share of the proceeds.
 Both electronic and print publications can be registered.
 Payments from VG Wort should not be understood as remuneration or a royalty payment, however, but rather as a kind of compensation for lost income in relation to copies covered by the German Act on Copyright and Related Rights.
 You can find more details on the VG Wort website.
+How you can receive VG Wort payments for open access articles is explained in an article on iRights.info (German only).

 Additional information